linhacanabica/cannabis-research-nlp-dataset/README.md

 - **Model Performance**: Suggest classification improvements
 - **New Features**: Add functionality or export formats

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Usage Terms
 - Free for academic and commercial use
-- Attribution required in publications
+- Attribution required in publications (Leafwell, Linha Canabica, Gustavo Palencia)
 - Modifications and redistribution allowed
 - No warranty provided